The Past Is Dead: Themes and composition

 The song is noted for maintaining the high energy commonly present in their music, but emphasizing emotive and melodic vocals rather than aggressive screaming.
 It contains metalcore guitar riffs and breakdowns with extensive guitar layering and overdubbing.
 The song's sound was described as more "anthemic", creating a juxtaposition between an uplifting sound and dark lyrical matter.
 Lyrically, the song is about the inability to move on from traumatic situations in life, inspired by Shomo's own mental strain he experienced over the course of 2020.
 The song's music video is meant to be a visual representation of the mental strain written about in the song.

+Music video

+The music video for "The Past Is Dead" premiered on March 26, 2021.
+The video was directed by Wyatt Clough.